Meet the artist…

-I’m a South Aussie girl who has grown up in an artistic and creative family and was encouraged to draw from an early age.
+I’m a South Aussie girl who grew up in an artistic and creative family and was encouraged to draw from an early age.
 I studied art at high school but like many of my class mates thought pursuing mainstream academic fields was a more prudent career choice.

-Having a natural curiosity for people and the human mind I completed my studies in 1994, obtaining an Honours Degree in Psychology from the University of Adelaide following the completion of a BA in Communication Studies from the University of South Australia.
-After spending a number of years working within human resources and administration, I decided to return to my love of painting.
-The mix of these two joys, my interest in people coupled with my love of art, is where I find myself happiest.
+Having a natural curiosity for people and the human mind, I spent a number of years working within human resources and administration.
+It was then that I decided to return to my love of painting.
+The mix of these two joys, my interest in people and in nature is where I find myself happiest within my art.

-My love for nature and beauty was amplified the day my husband and I moved to New Zealand and experienced its magnificent landscape and sense of freedom.
-Fast forward eight years and a return to Adelaide and it’s own beautiful light, I’ve continued to nourish my creative talents while still supporting myself with administration work.
+The connection with nature and art was amplified the day my husband and I moved to New Zealand and experienced its magnificent landscape and sense of freedom.
+Fast forward eight years and a return to Adelaide and it’s own beautiful light, I’ve continued to pursue my creative talents while still supporting myself with administration work.

-My art is both an appreciation of all things whimsical and nature’s vibrant colour.
+My art is both an appreciation of all things whimsical and nature’s vibrant colour and patterns.
 My favourite place to be is at my painting table suspended in time watching an idea unfold.

 My goal is to create art that helps me celebrate the joy and wonder in everyday life and to share it with others !